passiomatic/videobox/README.md

   --help          Show this message and exit.
 ```

-## Build the macOS app
+## Building the macOS app

-If you have a Mac, instead of installing Videobox as a Python package, you can compile it into a menu bar app.
+If you are using a Mac you can compile Videobox into a menu bar app.

 First, install the necessary dependencies with:

 ```
-make install-package
-make install-build-deps
+$ make install-package && make install-build-deps
 ```

 Then build the app with:

 ```
-make build-app
+$ make build-app
 ```

 If everything went fine, you will find the compiled app into the `dist` folder.